How Marriage Affects your Credit Score — For Better or Worse

 Helping a spouse with bad credit

-Your spouse’s bad credit and debt may make you cautious to open a joint account with them.
+Your spouse’s bad credit and debt may make you cautious about opening a joint account with them.